globallyunique/beyond-data-mesh/beyond-data-mesh.md

 ![data mesh boundaries](./images/data-mesh-boundaries.png)

 Finding the right boundaries for the nodes of the domain is critical your data mesh architecture.
-What I've seen of data mesh approaches is to focus on the data products to establish the boundaries.
+What I've seen of approaches to data mesh projects is a focus on the data products to establish the boundaries.
 This is starting too data-centric and results in a jump to a simplified version of a subset of the things the business needs from a domain.

 The secret to finding the boundaries is the ubiquitous language of the domain.

-I'll make the case for a language-centric approach to finding the data mesh architecture by exploring:
+I'll make make the case behind this secret and for generally taking a language-centric approach to finding the data mesh architecture by exploring:
-- The idea of the language of a domain
+- The idea of the language of a domain as it's defining characteristic
-- Use of a currently available implementation tool to start quickly on versions of the language for technical users
+- Use of a currently available implementation tool to start quickly on a version of the language for technical users
-- Incrementally evolving the language by to make it more business user friendly, e.g., referencing metrics
+- Incrementally evolving the language by to make it more business user friendly
-- Expanding into a full Domain Specific Language
+- Expanding into a full business Subject Matter Expert (SME) Domain Specific Language
-- How this is a path to actual business user self-service
+- How a language-based approach is the path to actual SME self-service

 ## Domain Languages